IMRCLab/crazyswarm2/docs2/paper/paper.md

 It will then convert those specific logging and parameters to their ROS 2 equivalent and prepare them in proper topics and parameter types.

 Moreover, the server also converts any control topics to their Crazyflie framework equivalent through the commander structure, which is used for both the pitch/roll/yaw and velocity/position commands for control in real time.
-Moreover, the [Crazyflie's high-level commander](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/functional-areas/sensor-to-control/commanders_setpoints/) framework is accessed through ROS 2 services, which only need to be called upon once and the Crazyflie will execute the command fully onboard.
+The [Crazyflie's high-level commander](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/functional-areas/sensor-to-control/commanders_setpoints/) framework is accessed through ROS 2 services, which only need to be called upon once and the Crazyflie will execute the command fully onboard.
 Moreover, services also exist to enable logging/parameters upon runtime, as well as an emergency service that will shut down the Crazyflie for safety.

 The Crazyflie server includes three different backends: (1) the Crazyflie C++ library, (2) the Crazyflie Python library, and (3) the simulation backend.
 A fourth backend that is written in Rust and uses the official Rust library by the vendor is currently work in progress.